Genentech/HLApollo/README.md

 - Note:
   - Replace /workspaces/HLA-Apollo with the absolute file path, not relative, for this checked out repository folder on your system.
   - The rest of the command remains constant unless you want to change the input or output filenames.
-  - Make sure new csvs you wish to run are located, or symlinked, inside this repositorys folder.
+  - Make sure new csvs you wish to run are located, or symlinked, inside this repositories folder.

 ## Input File Format